 What should you serve with it?

 Some sort of flatbread is a must as far as I am concerned.
-Serve it with naan, roti, or paratha.
+Serve it with Garlic Naan, roti, or paratha.
 Basmati rice and steamed or sautéed vegetables make great side dishes.

 For the tandoori paste